 HEBR 120 / HEBR 501 Elementary Modern Hebrew (L2)

-A two-term introduction to the language of contemporary Israel, both spoken and written.
+A two-term introduction to the Hebrew language both spoken and written.
 Fundamentals of grammar; extensive practice in speaking, reading, writing, and comprehension.
 Successful completion of the fall term or placement test is required to enroll in the spring term.

 MTWTHF 9:25–10:20 or 10:30–11:20

 HEBR 140 / HEBR 502 Intermediate Modern Hebrew (L4)

 A content and task-based course that helps students improve their oral and written linguistic skills and their cultural awareness through a variety of materials related to Hebrew/Israeli literature, culture, history, and politics.
 Course materials include authentic readings, a feature film, and shorter video clips.
 Prerequisite: HEBR 130, or a placement test.

 HEBR 169 / MMES 162 / JDST 403 / LING 165 Languages in Dialogue: Hebrew and Arabic